bambooforest/IntroDataScience_Spring_2022/1_introduction/README.md

 https://docs.github.com/en/get-started/quickstart/github-flow

-There are a number of good GUIs for working with GitHub.
+There are a number of good [GUIs](https://en.wikipedia.org/wiki/Graphical_user_interface) for working with GitHub.
 For example:

 * https://gitup.co
 * https://desktop.github.com/
 * https://acodez.in/git-gui-clients/

 In your GitHub account, e.g. mine is [https://github.com/bambooforest](https://github.com/bambooforest), create a repository for your data practicals.
 It is up to you if you choose to have the repository public or private.
 If it is private, you will have to add in the settings the GitHub username of anyone and everyone that you want to give access to it.
 If you go private, you will have to give me access so that I can grade the data practicals.
-If you go public, think about which [software license](https://en.wikipedia.org/wiki/Software_license] to be associated with your repository.
+If you go public, think about which [software license](https://en.wikipedia.org/wiki/Software_license) is to be associated with your repository.
 GitHub gives you a list to choose from, including [creative commons licenses](https://creativecommons.org/licenses/).
 Choose wisely!

 Since one of the [two hardest things in Computer Science (and Data Science)](https://martinfowler.com/bliki/TwoHardThings.html) is "naming things", you may either spend some time coming up with a repository name that you like (and ideally that makes sense) or you can simply call it IntroDataScience.
 You can always change it later!
-(Caveat: but then you must update the URL in the [repositories tab](https://docs.google.com/spreadsheets/d/1di-H7lsmdkT1RJlsXERkIcBSE4Y6XKIwPdulyaZ13DM/edit?usp=sharing) and to tell anyone else you may have shared the URL with -- another reason why naming things is hard: changing names, whether variables in code, URLs, physical addresses, etc., **causes more work**!).
+(Caveat: but then you must update the URL in the [repositories tab](https://docs.google.com/spreadsheets/d/1di-H7lsmdkT1RJlsXERkIcBSE4Y6XKIwPdulyaZ13DM/edit#gid=788106030&range=A1) and to tell anyone else you may have shared the URL with -- another reason why naming things is hard: changing names, whether variables in code, URLs, physical addresses, etc., **causes more work**!).

 In your data practicals repository for this course, start by creating a [README markdown file](README.md) file -- like the one that you're currently reading -- but instead add some text about what your repository is for.